🇲🇾 Malaysia

 Bank Rakyat vs BSN: Which is Better for Civil Servants?

 This is the most common comparison question from Malaysian government employees.
-Both use Angkasa salary deduction, both accept RM 1,000 minimum income, and both offer up to RM 200,000 / 10-year tenure:
+Both use Angkasa salary deduction, both cap at RM 400,000 with 10-year tenure, both are Tawarruq-structured Islamic financing.
+The differences:

 Factor Bank Rakyat BSN MyRinggit-i